cjs840312/EDA/README.md

 Please use UNIX environment to run the program

-0.To excute the program :
+0. To excute the program :

-    `bin/bmatch`
+    bin/bmatch

 -------------------------------------------------------------------
 in the program :